Dodge Charger (1966): 1974

 The 1974 model year saw minor changes that included new color choices, a softer grain pattern on interior surfaces, and a slight increase in the size of the rubber bumper tips.
 The 340 option was replaced with a 360 4-bbl as the small-block performance engine.
 All other engine options remained the same, including the 360 2-bbl designated by a K in the fifth symbol in the vehicle identification number.
-Several performance rear-end ratios, including a 3.23 "Sure Grip" rear end were available.
+Several performance rear-end ratios were available, including a 3.23 "Sure Grip" rear end.
 A four-speed transmission was an option except with the 440 engine.

-In spite of the Charger no longer being perceived as a performance model, sales rose as it veered towards being a personal luxury car.
-The muscle-car era came to a close, with 1974 as the final year for performance options.
+Despite the Charger no longer being perceived as a performance model, sales rose as it veered towards being a personal luxury car.
+The muscle-car era ended, with 1974 as the final year for performance options.

 NASCAR

 The 1971-74 Charger based cars were campaigned in NASCAR, with Buddy Baker, Bobby Isaac, Dave Marcis, and Richard Petty scoring several wins.
-Richard Petty won 35 races with this body style between 1972 and 1977 as NASCAR allowed the Chargers to run a few years longer than normal because Chrysler did not have a replacement car.
-A 1974 bodied Charger driven by Neil Bonnett scored Dodge's last NASCAR victory (until 2001) at the December 1977 Los Angeles Times 500.
-Richard Petty has proclaimed this body style as his favorite car that he ran during his career because it was balanced.
+Richard Petty won 35 races with this body style between 1972 and 1977, when NASCAR allowed the Chargers to run a few years longer than normal because Chrysler did not have a replacement car.
+A 1974-bodied Charger driven by Neil Bonnett scored Dodge's last NASCAR victory (until 2001) at the December 1977 Los Angeles Times 500.
+Richard Petty proclaimed this body style as his favorite car, which he ran during his career because it was balanced.

 Fourth generation

 1975

 The 1975 model year Charger picked up on the sales increase seen in 1974's move towards positioning it as a personal luxury car.
 Both the Charger and the new Chrysler Cordoba sibling shared the same body based on the B platform.

 The Charger SE (Special Edition) was the only model offered.
 It was available with the 318 CID "LA" series small block V8 and three versions of 400 CID big-block V8.
 The standard engine was the 360 CID 2-bbl small block.
-The code E58 4-bbl and dual exhaust high performance version (225 hp) were optional.
+The code E58 4-bbl and dual exhaust high-performance version (225 hp) were optional.
 Sales in 1975 totaled 30,812.